LowPolyCat1/LowPolyCat1/README.md

 Visualization of sorting algorithms in Rust using `minifb`.
 Focuses on clarity and simplicity.

 ### 📉 [machine-learning-visualization-rs](https://github.com/LowPolyCat1/machine-learning-visualization-rs)
-Basic visual exploration of ML concepts like linear regression, loss functions, and optimizers — all rendered live.
+Basic visual exploration of ML concepts like linear regression, loss functions, and optimizers, all rendered live.

 ### 🧑‍💼 [IAM](https://github.com/LowPolyCat1/IAM)
 Identity and access management system built in Rust, using selected crates to handle auth, storage, and web handling.

 ### 🛍️ [gameshop](https://github.com/LowPolyCat1/gameshop)
-Frontend prototype for a game store — mainly focused on UI layout and component structure.
+Frontend prototype for a game store, mainly focused on UI layout and component structure.

 ---